DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     ## 2111 2017    Chris Froome (GBR)
     ## 2153 2019     Egan Bernal (COL)

+The final step consists of checking that no typos persist in the Tour or stage winner names.
+Since we do not have many names to check, we can do it manually.

-In this list of 9 winners, we recognised the names of the three riders we previously identified as Tour winners without stages (Henri Cornet, Roger Walkowiak, and Egan Bernal).
+In this list of 9 winners, we recognised the names of the three riders we previously identified as Tour winners without ever winning stages (Henri Cornet, Roger Walkowiak, and Egan Bernal).
 We can therefore visually inspect our data for the remaining six riders:

     for(y in 1:nrow(winners_no_stage)) {
         if(! winners_no_stage[y, 'Rider'] %in% c("Henri Cornet (FRA)", 'Roger Walkowiak (FRA)', 'Egan Bernal (COL)')){